 Celebrating Tradition and Excellence: Iron Horse Winery in Sonoma

 Green Valley is home to a vineyard producing California’s most celebrated sparkling wines.
 Iron Horse has been handcrafting estate-exclusive and exquisite bottles of bubbly for decades.
 And they’ve named the place after the railroad stop that crossed the property in the 1890s.

 Iron Horse has truly perfected their craft, and it shows.
 Their sparkling wines have been served at the White House for six consecutive presidential administrations.

-They also produce a limited-production Blanc de Blancs with National Geographic which contributes a portion of the proceeds to protecting the world’s oceans.
+They also produce a limited-production Blanc de Blancs with National Geographic, contributing a portion of the proceeds to protect the world’s oceans.
 Now that’s something we can “cheers” to.